IRS Launches Initiative to Combat Growing Number of Tax Scams

 0:00

-The Internal Revenue Service (IRS) announced a new coalition with members of the tax industry on Friday seeking to counter the growth of scams threatening tax systems and taxpayers.
+The IRS announced a new coalition with members of the tax industry on Aug.
+16 in an effort to counter the growth of scams threatening tax systems and taxpayers.

-It will “work to expand outreach and education about emerging scams, develop new approaches to identify potentially fraudulent returns at the point of filing and create infrastructure improvements to protect taxpayers as well as federal, state and industry tax systems,” the IRS said in an Aug.
-16 press release.
+“[It will] work to expand outreach and education about emerging scams, develop new approaches to identify potentially fraudulent returns at the point of filing and create infrastructure improvements to protect taxpayers as well as federal, state and industry tax systems,” the IRS said in an Aug.
+16 statement.

-The 2024 number was more than 20 percent higher than the confirmed identity theft cases during the 2023 season.
+The 2024 number was more than 20 percent higher than the number of confirmed identity theft cases during the 2023 season.

 Additionally, the IRS’s Identity Theft Victims Assistance unit received 294,138 reports of identity theft in fiscal year 2023, according to a report by the Taxpayer Advocate Service.
-This is the second highest in five years and more than 217 percent up compared to fiscal year 2019.
+This is the second-highest in five years and a more than 217 percent increase over fiscal year 2019.

-Groups like the American Coalition for Taxpayer Rights and the National Association of Computerized Tax Processors have announced their support for the program.
+Groups such as the American Coalition for Taxpayer Rights and the National Association of Computerized Tax Processors have announced their support for the program.
 In total, the joint effort has the backing of more than 60 different groups from the private sector.

 The joint effort aims to put in new protections by the 2025 filing season to prevent taxpayers from being scammed.
 The group will work to make structural changes to improve the ability to spot and stop the scams.

-This includes improving PTIN and EFIN validation as well as steps to counter “ghost preparers,” referring to fake tax preparers who encourage people to claim credits and benefits for which they don’t qualify.
+This includes improving preparer tax identification number (PTIN) and electronic filing identification number (EFIN) validation along with steps to counter “ghost preparers,” referring to fake tax preparers who encourage people to claim credits and benefits for which they don’t qualify.
 They charge a hefty fee from taxpayers and then disappear after the return is prepared, leaving taxpayers to deal with the consequences of incorrect claims.

 Scamming Taxpayers

 Over the past months, the IRS has issued warnings about several scams targeting taxpayers.
-In April, the agency issued an alert over fake charities seeking donations from unsuspecting people.
+In April, the agency issued an alert about fake charities seeking donations from unsuspecting people.

 “We see repeated instances of scammers using major disasters as a way to prey on well-meaning taxpayers.
-In these tragic situations, many people want to help, but con artists too frequently come in posing as charitable groups to take advantage of the situation, stealing money and personal information,” said Werfel.
+In these tragic situations, many people want to help, but con artists too frequently come in posing as charitable groups to take advantage of the situation, stealing money and personal information,” Werfel said.

 “People should remember it’s important to never feel pressured to give donations immediately.
 They should do some research and only donate to clearly established charities that help victims.”